webpack/webpack.js.org/content/guides/development-vagrant.md

 ## Advanced Usage with nginx

-To mimick a more production-like environment, it is also possible to proxy the webpack-dev-server with nginx.
+To mimic a more production-like environment, it is also possible to proxy the webpack-dev-server with nginx.

 In your nginx config file, add the following: